jprausch/Lookout-Server/README.md

 After installation you need to install the following packages:
 - npm install node-protobuf		- Package to serialize and parse Google Proto Bufs

+This installation of this package was not straight forward.
+Please look at https://github.com/fuwaneko/node-protobuf for installation instructions or if you are installing on Heroku you must install a build package first, see https://github.com/hfwang/heroku-buildpack-protobuf
 - npm install express					- Fast Web Framework for Node JS
 - npm install unique-concat		- Package that combines two arrays into one and deletes duplicate entries